Kayra/practice-kubernetes/README.md

 **<u>Volumes attaches a physical storage to a Pod.</u>**

 * Can be local (kubernetes cluster) or remote (on-prem, cloud, etc)
 * **WARNING**: Kubernetes doesn't manage data persistence.
-The Administerator is responsible for things like:
+The Administrator is responsible for things like:
   * Back ups
   * Replication